An Invitation

 Meet The Green Mastermind Behind Blog Castanea:

-These days, she channels her botanical obsession with her writing and photography in her online programs and here on her personal blog, Castanea.
-She's writing her first book: Cultivating Medicinal Herbs: Grow, Harvest, and Prepare Handcrafted Remedies from Your Home Garden.
-Juliet and her houseplants share a home with her family and herb books in Asheville, North Carolina.
+These days, she channels her botanical obsession through her writing and photography in her online programs, on her personal blog Castanea, and in her new book, The Healing Garden: Cultivating and Handcrafting Herbal Remedies.
+Juliet and her family reside in a home overrun with houseplants and books in Asheville, North Carolina.

 Interested in becoming a contributor?